MaxPiLab/handson-iot-raspberrypi/doc/raspbian_install.md

 Raspbian comes pre-installed with plenty of software for education, programming and general use.
 It has **Python, Scratch, Sonic Pi, Java, Mathematica** and more.

-You can install it with **NOOBS**(just installer for Raspbian), or you can write a Raspbian image directly.
+You can install it with <a href="https://www.raspberrypi.org/downloads/noobs/">NOOBS</a> (just installer for Raspbian), or you can write a Raspbian image directly.

 ## 1.)
 Installing from NOOBS